Ireland at the 2006 Winter Olympics

 Ireland sent a delegation to compete at the 2006 Winter Olympics in Turin, Italy from 10–26 February 2006.
 This was Ireland's fourth appearance at a Winter Olympic Games.
-The Irish delegation to Turin consisted of four athletes, two alpine skiers, one cross-country skier, and one skeleton racer.
+The Irish delegation to Turin consisted of eight athletes, two alpine skiers, one cross-country skier, one skeleton racer and four bobsledders.
 The best performance by any Irish competitor at these Olympics was 20th, by David Connolly in the men's skeleton race.
+The Bobsleigh team, Ireland's first and only at the Olympics finished 24th, driven by Peter O'Malley with John O'Donoghue on Breaks and the brothers Joe and Patrick Mullins rounding out the crew.

 Background

 The Olympic Council of Ireland was first recognized by the International Olympic Committee on 31 December 1921.
 With the exception of the 1936 Summer Olympics they have entered a team in every Summer Olympic Games since.
 However, Ireland did not join Winter Olympics competition until the 1992 Winter Olympics, and Turin was marking their fourth appearance at a Winter Games, having skipped the 1994 Lillehammer Olympics.
 The Irish delegation to Turin consisted of four athletes, two alpine skiers, one cross-country skier, and one skeleton racer.
 All four of Ireland's athletes at Turin were first-time Olympians.
 Alpine skier Kirsten McGarry was the flag bearer for the opening ceremony and cross-country skier Rory Morrish was selected as the flag bearer for the closing ceremony.